-Like an automobile, Bitcoin is technically advanced, and it can appear complicated, depending on how much you want to know about it.
-But also like an automobile, it doesn’t require you to be a technical expert in order to use it—and for it to change the way you interact with the world.
+Like an automobile, Bitcoin is technically advanced and can appear complicated, depending on how much you want to know about it.
+But also like an automobile, it doesn’t require you to be a technical expert in order to use it — and for it to change the way you interact with the world.

 Here’s what you need to know.
 Generally speaking, Bitcoin is two things:

-- The currency unit used on that network (“bitcoins”).
+2) The currency unit used on that network (“bitcoins”)

-Thus, as both a payment network and the specific currency used on that network, you use “Bitcoin” to receive and send “bitcoins” to and from other people.
+Thus, as both a payment network and the specific currency used on that network, you use “Bitcoin” to receive and send “bitcoins” from and to other people.